Autom8edChaos/PocketTester/README.md

 ## Quick Start

+1. Clone the project or download the zip.
+2. Open Android Studio and open the project

 To startup the application:
 - Wait until Gradle is ready with retrieving dependencies and building the app
 - From the top bar, select App